Yim Si-wan

-Im Si-wan (born Im Woong-jae, December 1, 1988) is a South Korean singer and actor.
+Yim Si-wan (born Yim Woong-jae, December 1, 1988) is a South Korean singer and actor.
 He debuted as a member of the South Korean boy group ZE:A and its sub-group ZE:A Five.
 As an actor, he is known for starring in the film The Attorney (2013) as well as the television series Misaeng: Incomplete Life (2014) and Run On (2020).
 He gained international recognition for his role in the second and third seasons of Squid Game (2024–2025).

 Early life and education

-Im Si-wan was born Im Woong-jae on December 1, 1988, in Busan, South Korea.
+Yim Si-wan was born Yim Woong-jae on December 1, 1988, in Busan, South Korea.
 He attended Busan Gudeok High School, Pusan National University, University of East Broadcasting Arts, and is currently studying at Woosong Information College.
 He legally changed his name to the current name before his debut.

 Career

 2009–2010: Debut with ZE:A

-While Im was attending the Chin Chin Song Festival in Busan, Star Empire recruited him as a trainee.
+While Yim was attending the Chin Chin Song Festival in Busan, Star Empire recruited him as a trainee.
 He joined a nine-member group called "Children of Empire", where he trained for three years.
 In 2009, the group started doing guerrilla performances around the country, when he adopted the stage name "Siwan".
 On January 7, 2010, the group debuted with their EP, Nativity under the name ZE:A. He is also a member of the sub-unit, ZE:A-Five.

 2012–2023: Venture into acting and recognition

-Im joined the cast of the historical drama Moon Embracing the Sun (2012), playing the young version of Heo Yeom.
-Moon surpassed 40% ratings and gained "national drama" status, launching Im to fame.
+Yim joined the cast of the historical drama Moon Embracing the Sun (2012), playing the young version of Heo Yeom.
+The series surpassed 40% ratings and gained "national drama" status, launching Yim to fame.
 Later that year, he was cast in the revenge drama Man from the Equator.
 This was followed by the sitcom Standby (2012) and Drama Special Waiting for Love (2013).

 In 2013, he starred in the courtroom drama film The Attorney, playing a young student activist detained and tortured by the police on accusations of being a communist sympathizer.
 The film was a critical and commercial success, selling more than 11 million tickets to become the 8th best-selling Korean film of all time.
 He won Best New Actor at the Max Movie Awards and the Marie Claire Film Festival.